 Autoimmunity of Pemphigus

-The long term goal of Dr. Culton's laboratory is to better understand the development of cutaneous autoimmune disease with particular interest in autoreactive B lymphocyte development, regulation, and contribution to disease.
+The long term goal of Dr. Culton's research program is to better understand the development of mucocutaneous autoimmune disease with particular interest in autoreactive B lymphocyte development, regulation, and contribution to disease.

 We are currently studying two disease models of mucocutaneous autoimmunity:

 - Pemphigus is a group of life threatening blistering autoimmune diseases of the skin and mucosa caused by autoantibodies directed against the cell adhension molecules desmoglein 1 (Dsg1) and desmoglein 3 (Dsg3).
 The aim of our research is to understand the development and behavior of anti-desmoglein (Dsg) B cells and the autoantibodies they eventually produce, and to clarify their role in the pathogenesis of pemphigus subtypes.
 We have developed a humanized Dsg3 murine model with specifically allows us to study mucosal pemphigus pathophysiology and provides a new animal model in which to test novel therapeutics.